 Save yourself hours of research and avoid the pain of choosing an EHR that is not the best fit for your practice.
 I can help.

 Pros: Full Featured, Solid Support, Well Established, Flexible Pricing, Robust Client Portal

-Cons: Some limitations in settings
+Cons: A few limitations in settings.

 Standout Features: New Interface, Flexible Insurance Filing Features